JuliaIO/EzXML.jl/docs/src/manual.md

         </graph>
     </graphml>

-The interfaces of streaming reader are totally different from the DOM interfaces introduced above.
-The first thing the user needs to do is creating an `EzXML.StreamReader` object using the `open` function:
+The API of a streaming reader is totally different from the DOM API we have seen above.
+The first thing you needs to do is to create an `EzXML.StreamReader` object using the `open` function:
 ```jldoctest stream
 julia> reader = open(EzXML.StreamReader, "undirected.graphml")